imogenkinsman/jademcgough.github.io/_posts/2014-7-17-kernel-conversion-methods.md

 ## Kernel#Hash
 Calls arg.to_hash.
 Unlike Kernel#String, this isn't defined on Object and Kernel#Hash will raise a TypeError if #to_hash is not defined on the provided object.

+## A Note on Return Values
+By using Kernel methods, you are guaranteed to either get back the requested object type or raise a TypeError.
+If you try to cheat and define a to_* method that returns the wrong type, your evil plans will be foiled.
+Ruby checks the return type and will raise a TypeError if it doesn't match.

+{% highlight ruby %}
+class A
+  def to_a
+    "An Array"
+  end
+end

+> a = A.new
+> Array(a)
+TypeError: can't convert A to Array (A#to_a gives String)
+{% endhighlight %}